p00ya/climbing_ratings/README.md

 python3 02-run_estimation.py data
 ```

-It will typically less than a second per 10,000 ascents (measured on an Intel Core i5-8210Y).
+It will typically run in less than a second per 10,000 ascents (measured on an Intel Core i5-8210Y).

 ### R scripts